Behavioural Atlas

 Learning curve and technical growth

-The project strengthened both my technical and conceptual understanding of behavioural science.
+Working with react-force-graph-3d also forced me to understand physics simulation parameters such as alpha decay, velocity damping, link distance, and clustering behaviour.
+The project inadvertently strengthened both my technical and conceptual understanding of behavioural science.
 Designing the relational structure required me to clarify how biases actually emerge from deeper mechanisms rather than memorising them as isolated effects.
-And it was just pretty fun coming across new fallacies or biases that we so often fall for!
+It was also just very interesting coming across new fallacies or biases that we so often fall for!

 Behavioural Atlas information panel